Reversed Sicilian

 History and Notable Players

 It arises from the English Opening.
-Among the most prolific practitioners on the White side are Normunds Miezis (226 games), Wolfgang Uhlmann (198 games), Colin Anderson McNab (123 games).
-On the Black side, notable exponents include Oleg M Romanishin (80 games), Viswanathan Anand (80 games), Ivan Sokolov (76 games).
+Among the most prolific White practitioners are Normunds Miezis (226 games), Wolfgang Uhlmann (198 games), Colin Anderson McNab (123 games).
+Black-side regulars include Oleg M Romanishin (80 games), Viswanathan Anand (80 games), Ivan Sokolov (76 games).

 Main Lines and Variations